 Community Aged Care Sector Support

-Under this program we convene the Northern Rivers Community of Practice Ageing – bringing service providers together to build capacity, cohesion and responsiveness in the community aged care system in the Northern Rivers Region of NSW.
+Under this program we convene the Northern Rivers Community of Practice Ageing – bringing service providers together to build capacity, cohesion and responsiveness in the community aged care sector in the Northern Rivers Region of NSW.

 The Community of Practice meets every two months and includes community, government and private sector organisations delivering community aged care services and programs Northern Rivers/ Far North Coast region of NSW, and others working on related sector and service system development and quality, community development and education.
 It focuses on sharing information, continued development of good practice and identifying strategies for collaboration to enhance local and regional community aged care services, collegial support, pathways and responsiveness to community need.